"Hello, Internet. Welcome to Game Theory."

 - Reality Ensues: The focus of some episodes is to determine if some concepts, like a flying city, diamond armor, or the Morph Ball are actually feasible.

 - The Reveal: Subverted.
 Near the end of the two-parter concerning Rosalina, Matt thinks a little more and starts to think that she isn't Peach and Mario's daughter, but Peach and Luigi's… before dismissing it.
+Though his latest Mario Timeline episode seems to imply he accepts this theory.

 - Running Gag: MatPat is really fond of them.